eager-dev/eagerx/docs/guide/tutorials/colabs.rst

 This tutorial covers:

-- Extracting observations in the :attr:`~eagerx.core.env.EagerxEnv.step_fn`
+- Extracting observations in the :attr:`~eagerx.core.env.BaseEnv.step_fn`
-- Resetting states using the :attr:`~eagerx.core.env.EagerxEnv.reset_fn`
+- Resetting states using :func:`~eagerx.core.env.BaseEnv._reset`
 - The `window` argument of the :func:`~eagerx.core.graph.Graph.connect` method
 - Simulating delays using the `delay` argument of the :func:`~eagerx.core.graph.Graph.connect` method